 TGbe editor: Change 10.3.2.14.2 Transmitter requirements as follows (track change on and not all texts are shown):

 10.3.2.14.2 Transmitter requirements

 Change the first paragraph as follows: A STA maintains one or more sequence number spaces that are used when transmitting a frame to determine the sequence number for the frame.
-An MLD maintains one or more sequence number spaces that are usedwhen delivering an individually addressed QoS data frame to an associated MLD to determine the sequence number for the frame.
-When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC control fields of the frame to be transmitted.
+An MLD maintains one or more sequence number spaces that are used when any affiliated STA of the MLD delivering an individually addressed QoS data frame to another affiliated STA of an associated MLD on the corresponding link to determine the sequence number for the frame.(#2557) An MLD maintains one sequence number space that is used when any affiliated STA of the MLD delivering an individually addressed management frame (except sounding feedback, probe response, LMR and FTM) to another affiliated STA of an associated MLD on the corresponding link to determine the sequence number for the frame.(#2496) When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC control fields of the frame to be transmitted.
 Except as noted below, each sequence number space is represented by a modulo 4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU transmitted using that sequence number space.
 If dot11MACPrivacyActivated is true, the counter in each sequence number space shall be set to a random number modulo 4096 when the STA’s MAC address is changed.

 Change the fourth paragraph as follows:

 A transmitting STA shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
 An MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
-A STA affiliated with an MLD shall support MSNS1 instead of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence number of an individually addressed QoS Data frame that is delivered to the associated MLD.
+A STA affiliated with an MLD shall support MLD SNS1 instead of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence number of an individually addressed QoS Data frame that is delivered to the associated MLD.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the transmission.
 The Multiplicity column indicates whether the sequence number space contains a single counter, or multiple counters and in the latter case identifies any indexes.
 The Transmitter requirements column identifies requirements for the operation of this sequence number space.
 The referenced requirements are defined at the end of the table.

 Insert a new row to Table 10-5 (Transmitter sequence number spaces):.